raytiasha/Olist-operational-performance-analysis/README.md

 The business questions and supporting KPIs that guide this analysis are outlined [here](https://github.com/raytiasha/WIP_Project/blob/main/Business%20Questions%20and%20KPIs.md).

 ## Executive Summary
-Demand grew rapidly during 2017, almost ninefold between January and November 2017.
-Then became more stableand predictable during 2018, indicating that the platform had transitioned from a rapid growth phase to a more mature operating environment.
-Despite this growth, delivery performance remained relatively stable.
-While higher demand did not consistently result in slower deliveries, major demand spikes, particularly in November 2017, coincided with longer delivery times.
-This suggests that sudden surges in order volume may temporarily strain operational capacity.
-Shipping was the primary driver of delivery delays throughout the fulfillment process.
-While seller fulfillment times increased slightly during peak-demand periods, the largest increases in delivery time were caused by longer shipping durations.
-Operational performance improved significantly from April 2018 onward, largely due to improvements in logistics efficiency.
+Order demand grew rapidly throughout 2017, increasing nearly ninefold between January and November before stabilizing at consistently higher levels during 2018.
+Despite this significant growth, delivery performance remained relatively stable overall, indicating that operations generally scaled effectively with increasing demand.
+However, major demand surges, particularly in November 2017, coincided with longer delivery times, suggesting that sudden spikes in order volume can place temporary strain on operational capacity.

+A breakdown of the fulfillment process revealed that shipping was the primary contributor to overall delivery time and the main driver of delays during peak-demand periods.
+While seller fulfillment times increased slightly when demand surged, the largest increases in delivery duration were caused by longer shipping times.
+Improvements in delivery performance observed from April 2018 onward were largely driven by reductions in shipping duration, highlighting logistics efficiency as a key operational lever.

+Customer satisfaction was strongly linked to delivery performance.
+On-time deliveries achieved an average review score of 4.29, while orders delayed by more than eight days received an average score of only 1.71.
+Customer ratings declined consistently as delivery delays increased, demonstrating that reliable delivery performance plays a critical role in maintaining a positive customer experience.

+Based on these findings, operational improvement efforts should prioritize logistics performance, shipping capacity planning during peak-demand periods, and initiatives that reduce delivery delays to improve customer satisfaction.

 ## Dataset Structure